laidbackware/laidbackware.github.io/docs/cloud-foundry/bosh/relocating-vms.md

 ### Tidy Up

+This step will remove the orginal Bosh director VM and move data to the target datastore.

 - On the source cluster edit the Bosh director VM to detach (not delete) the presistent disk
 - Delete the source Bosh director VM